 18b This is similar to 1 Thessalonians 5:16, but not "for" everything but "in" everything.
-If your circumstances are part of the overall will of God for your life, then you should rejoice in it for it will all work out for the best in the end (Romans 8:28).
+If your circumstances are part of the overall will of God for your life, then you should rejoice in it for it will all work out for the best in the end (Romans 8:28, And we know that all things work together for good to them that love God, to them who are the called according to his purpose.).

-5:19 Quench^{present imperative} not the Spirit.^a
+5:19 Quench present imperative not the Spirit.